igaganhere/ipl-score-predictor/README.md

-## All of the steps and decision are based on results in iplpredict.ipynb
+## All of the steps and decision are based on results in iplproject.ipynb